langdon/summit-2015-lab-15812/labs/chapter2.md

 Dockerfile.
 There are a few principles that are good to follow when creating a Dockerfile that we did not follow for this monolithic app:

-* Use a specific tag for the source image.
-Image updates may break things.
-* Place rarely changing statements towards the top of the file.
-This allows the re-use of cached image layers when rebuilding.
-* Group statements into multiline statements.
-This avoids layers that have files needed only for build.
-* Use `LABEL RUN` instruction to prescribe how the image is to be run.
-* Avoid running application as root user.
-* Use `VOLUME` instruction to create a host mount point for persistent storage.

 To illustrate some problem points in our Dockerfile it has been replicated below with some commentary added:

 ```
 FROM registry.access.redhat.com/rhel

 >>> No tags on image specification - updates could break things